 Amazon Interview Questions and Answers - for all non-engineering candidates globally. (including the 16 Amazon Leadership Principles interview questions and behavioral Amazon interview questions)

-* Amazon added two new Leadership Principles ("Strive to be Earth's Best Employer" and "Success and Scale Bring Broad Responsibility") to its list of 14 LP's, to bring the total to 16 at the beginning of July 2021.
+* Amazon added two new Leadership Principles ("Strive to be Earth's Best Employer" and "Success and Scale Bring Broad Responsibility") to its list of 14 LP's, to bring the total to 16.
 I have since added questions, sample answers and significance information for these new 2 LPs into the guide as well.

-* With the recent hiring slowdown, Amazon is now extra careful with its hirings and offer jobs to only the best performers during the interviews.
-Make sure you prep to your interviews with the best sources available.
+* With the recent hiring slowdown, Amazon is now extra careful with its hiring and offers jobs to only the best performers during the interviews.
+Make sure you prepare for your interviews with the best sources available.

 With the last update, I've added more sample answers to my Amazon Interview Questions and Answers Guide from recently hired Amazonians to give you an edge during the interviews.
 Good luck everybody!

 This is an interview preparation guide from an Amazon employee (Jacob - that’s me!) who had been helping candidates to get into Amazon for a while now.